 When you choose to open a grocery store, transparency is important so that you understand where every dollar goes.
-The cost to open a Save A Lot has ranged from 600k to $2.1M In comparison, the investment cost associated with an average grocery store is approximately $5.5 M. When you choose to open a Save A lot, the cost to open your new store is designed to cover just about everything it takes to get up and running.
+The cost to open a Save A Lot has ranged from 600k to $2.1M In comparison, the investment cost associated with an average grocery store is approximately $5.5 M. When you choose to open a Save A lot, the cost to open a grocery store is designed to cover just about everything it takes to get up and running.
 Whether you’ve managed a grocery store previously or are new to the industry, you’ll be impressed with everything your investment covers.

 The best way to see for yourself what’s included is to contact us.
 Then, we’ll provide you with a full breakdown.
 When you do get in touch, be sure to ask us about our $200K new store incentives!
 For now, here’s a sneak peek at some of the main things to expect when you open a Save A Lot store.